Negotiating Effectively

 I’ve always had a win-win philosophy in life and business.
 In all negotiations and deals I do, I try and look for the win-win scenario.
 I like being in transactions where both parties are winning, and if not, both parties are losing and are working hard together to get back to winning.
 I avoid situations where somebody’s winning and somebody’s losing, even if I’m the winning guy, because it won’t last.
 There is no longevity in that.
 It is important that you define clearly all the things you want out of a negotiation.
 What do you hope to achieve?
 Break it down, make a list and then look at the priorities.
 Make sure you are clear on where you are and how you’re going to win at the end of the day.
 To the best of your abilities, identify the negatives because there will inevitably be some.
 Knowing upfront gives you the opportunity to mitigate some of them.

-There is a part during negotiation where I’m looking to educate the person I’m negotiating with to make sure they see all the points of the deal and ensure the transaction is a success.
-Through the process, you will be able to determine if they feel good about the negotiation.
-It may take a while, but if they understand and appreciate where you are, they may be more willing to see it through.
+During a negotiation there is a point where I aim to educate the other person – not to talk down to them, but to help them see the full scope of the deal and set the transaction up for success.
+In my experience, many people who come to the table aren’t fully informed, so offering clarity ensures everyone is making decisions with the complete picture in mind.
+Through the process, I am able to determine if they feel good about the negotiation.
+It may take a while, but if they understand and appreciate where I am, they may be more willing to see it through.

 THE BALL IS ALWAYS IN YOUR COURT